ExperimentalHypothesis/personal-blog/README.md

 source myenv/bin/activate (on Windows myenv\Scripts\activate.bat)
 pip install -r requirements.txt
 ```
+## Run

-In order to run it, you need to create an file where you store your environment variables.
-You should call it simply .env and put it in the root of your project.
-This is the file that is references in config.py.
-In that file, you need to store your environment variables.
+In order to run it, you need to create a file where you store your environment variables.
+Call it  .env and put it in the root of your project.
+This is the file that is referenced in config.py.
+In that file, you need to store your environment variables, which are sensitive.
+Put this file into your gitignore.

 Your .env file need to contain at least the basic variables and should look something like this:

 ```
 ENV = development